-SALERNO – Celeste Bucciarelli, a long-time Salernitana fan, known to all as simply “mamma Celeste”, passed away today at the age of 85: an entire life lived with the Granata in her heart, always on the front line, always present, from the Vestuti curves to the Arechi stadium.
+SALERNO – Celeste Bucciarelli, a longtime Salernitana fan known simply as "Mamma Celeste" to all, passed away today at the age of 85.
+She spent her entire life with the Granata in her heart, always on the front line, always present, from the Vestuti stands to the Arechi Stadium.

 An iconic figure and symbol of female passion, Celeste was among the founders of the club “Le Fedelissime” in 1985, one of the first groups of female fans in Italy.
 With other enthusiasts, she carried forward an idea of genuine, tireless support, made of visceral love for the team of her city.
 A support without borders, without gender, made of travel, sacrifices and countless emotions.

-A famous photograph portrays her clinging to the fence of the Venice stadium, from behind, while wearing the garnet jersey she watches the penalties with trepidation.
-It is just one of the many shots that tell of a football faith lived with the heart.
-“Salernitana is feminine”, Celeste loved to repeat, because for her the team was like a daughter: strong, passionate, never tamed.
+A famous photograph shows her clinging to the fence of the Venice stadium, from behind, while wearing her garnet shirt she watches the penalties with trepidation.

 “Forty years of Fedelissime, many more years of genuine passion that she brought around the country together with her 'children' of the Curva: Celeste Bucciarelli has entered the infinite granata, up there somewhere”, we read in the touching message released today by the club.
 Just a few weeks ago, despite her age and ailments, Celeste returned to the Arechi to support her Salernitana.
 With her smile, her energy and even her critical voice when necessary, she has embodied the spirit of a unique fan base for decades.